max-pfeiffer/blog/content/2025-02-28_securing_prometheus_and_alertmanager_with_oauth2-proxy.md

 Title: Securing the Prometheus and Alertmanager web UI with oauth2-proxy and Keycloak
 Description: How to configure a secure login for your Prometheus and Alertmanger web UI with oauth2-proxy and Keycloak
 Summary: How to configure a secure login for your Prometheus and Alertmanger web UI with oauth2-proxy and Keycloak
-Date: 2025-02-28 15:00
+Date: 2025-02-28 12:00
 Author: Max Pfeiffer
 Lang: en
-Keywords: Prometheus, Alertmanager, oauth2-proxy, Keycloak, SSO, Single Sign On
+Keywords: Prometheus, Alertmanager, oauth2-proxy, Keycloak, SSO, Single Sign On, Kubernetes
 Image: https://max-pfeiffer.github.io/blog/images/2025-02-28_oauth2_proxy_simplified-architecture.svg

 [Prometheus](https://prometheus.io/) and [Alertmanager](https://github.com/prometheus/alertmanager) come with a quite